c4tk/c4tk/src/content/events/microsoft/2015/faq.md

   answer:
     You can build on top of something you have, but whatever you present must be in alignment with the event theme and have something new created for at least one of the challenges or projects of the event and you must do some of that work at the venue during the event hours.
 - question:
-    Won’t other teams who are building on top of their existing works, have an unfair advantage over me who plans to start creating during the actual event hours?
-  answer:
-    We don’t think so.
-There will be separate prizes, but of similar amount, for teams that present projects built on their existing works, and for teams that start fresh at the event.
-We want to honor all of you, regardless of whether you have been working for a while on something you are passionate about, or whether you decide on something brand new.
-- question:
     Do I have to work non-stop?
   answer:
-    No. The work space will be available non-stop (the entire hackathon 47) but it is up to you and your team to decide on your work schedule.
+    No. The work space will be available non-stop (the entire hackathon) but it is up to you and your team to decide on your work schedule.
 - question:
     Who owns the IP of what we make?
   answer: